dominicm00/website/posts/visual-clarity-of-code.md

 programming language uses under the hood, so what if they just used the same one?

-Everytime we start a new language, we start at almost a blank slate.
+Every time we start a new language, we start at almost a blank slate.
 Debugging, editing, profiling, introspection, toolkits, package management; every language rebuilds these ideas all over again.
 Hell, nowadays these tend to be the killer features of new languages.
 We should be able to focus on the language syntax and features—the _representation_ of the language—separately from the tooling.

-Having this separation makes it much easier to develop small, easy to reason about DSLs instead of hammering everything into general purpose languages.
+Having this separation makes it much easier to develop small, easy-to-reason-about DSLs instead of hammering everything into general-purpose languages.

 We already have this functionality in highly programmable languages like Lisps.
 It's how we can get powerful features like pattern matching without compiler